GLOSSARY TO PROSPECT FOR MURDER

 Manchuria.
 Historical name of region in Northeast Asia, sometimes defined as being wholly within China.

 * Mānoa.
 Thick, solid, vast, deep.
-Valley and neighborhood northeast of downtown Honolulu.
-Location of the main campus of the University of Hawai`i.
+Valley, neighborhood northeast of downtown Honolulu.
+Location of University of Hawai`i's main campus.

 * Maui.
 Second largest Hawaiian Island, named for the demi-god Māui.

 Mochi.
 Molded Japanese rice cake made from glutinous rice paste.

 Mukden.
 [Manchurian] Shěnyáng [Pinyin].
 Capital of Liaoning province in southern Manchuria in the PRC.
 Site of the 1931 Liutiaohu Incident [also known as the Manchurian Incident], in which the Japanese Imperial Army fabricated an excuse for invading Manchuria, which they renamed Manchukuo [Mǎnzhōuguó, Pinyin] and occupied from 1932 until the end of World War II in 1945.